mfcicek/linkedin-parser/README.md

 ## Prevent Duplicate Companies

-The program prevents duplication of companies in Airtable.
+The program works very well with single company.
+Also, It can work with multiple companies too.
+It prevents duplication of companies in companies table.

-To make this function work well, please add new company to companies[0]. index of companies array in services/companies.ts file.
+When you want to make it work it with multiple companies, add new company to companies[0]. index of companies array in services/companies.ts file.

 Example